Developers Blog

 What does this change mean?

 In order to keep your apps secure with these changes, you should be signing all requests with JSON Web Tokens (or JWTs) to verify the source of the request.
-If you’re new to JWTs, this is a great introduction.
+If you’re new to JWTs, this(opens in a new tab or window) is a great introduction.

 You can now start implementing the necessary changes in your code to sign all fetch requests with a JWT, create the middleware to decode and verify the tokens, and store your public keys.
 We’re continuing to develop the JWT service on our end, so until then, we’ve created a mock service to use.
 Note that in the interim, apps will only be able to be worked on in your local development environment.
 The method definitions on the mock service and live service are the same, so no additional changes will be needed when we go live.